matejch/waterfall/readme.md

 I didn't create a CLI application because the only possible input and output are csv files names/locations.

 I modelled the types(models.py) based on Waterfall API documents.
 It's a bit of an overkill for this task, but it made code easier to read and understand.
 It's also easy to add/change/remove fields if needed.
+I didn't store company or task/job data into the database, because there is no added value for this task.
+I also didn't add any indexes or foreign keys to the database, because I don't know what queries will be run against it.

 ## Potential improvements